code-423n4/2024-03-taiko/README.md

 ## Publicly Known Issues

-_Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._
+_Note for C4 wardens: Anything included in this `Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 - All code inside [packages/protocol/contracts/team](https://github.com/code-423n4/2024-03-taiko/blob/main/packages/protocol/contracts/team) uses ERC20's `transferFrom` instead of `safeTransferFrom`.
 This is known and acceptable.
 - All findings from our previous audit reports (see below) are ineligible for awards.